elastic/elasticsearch-net/new_docs/contents/nest/core/index.markdown

 	var post = new Post() { Id = 12, ... }
 	var status = client.Index<Post>(post);

-of course C# is smart enough to infer Post so
+Of course C# is smart enough to infer Post so

 	var status = client.Index(post);

 is sufficient. this will index post too `/[default index]/posts/12`.
 The typename`posts` is automatically inferred from the type.

-if you need more control there are plenty of overloads, i.e:
+If you need more control there are plenty of overloads, i.e:

 	client.Index(post, "index", "type", "id");